Land of dreams (mythology): Oneiros

 Personifications of dreams, called Oneiros (Ὄνειρος, pl.
 Oneiroi), had several minor references in ancient sources and would sometimes appear in myths delivering messages to mortals in their sleep.
 In Hesiod's Theogony, the "tribe of Dreams" was descended from Nyx and were, among others, brothers of Hypnos (sleep) and Thanatos (death), also residents of the underworld.
 The Oneiroi, who dwelt on the dark shores of the western ocean, were described by Euripides as more frightening chthonic deities.
-In his Hecuba, the protagonist prays to "lady Earth (Chthon)" calling her "mother of the black-winged dreams".
+In his play, Hecuba, the protagonist prays to "lady Earth (Chthon)" calling her "mother of the black-winged dreams".
 Euripides' Oneiroi differ from the nearly playful Homeric Dreams that are seen bending over the dreamer's head and engaging in conversations.
 They are described as being born out of the Earth's dark womb; they descend not from the nourishing agricultural mother Earth, but from a darker, more primordial version, known as Chthon.
 In Homeric texts, the Dreams are not represented as an experience, a product of an individual's subconscious, but rather as visual images, human-like figures that present themselves to the dreamer.
 As such, the Homeric characters speak of 'seeing' a dream, rather than 'having' one.